 If you are charged with a misdemeanor offense, you should take the charge seriously.

-Consult a Criminal Defense Lawyer - Find out about the possible and likely sentence for the charge based upon the facts of the case, your prior criminal history (if any), and the policies and practices of the court and prosecutor.
+Consult a Criminal Defense Lawyer: Meet with a criminal defense attorney to learn about the possible and likely sentence for the charge based upon the facts of the case, your prior criminal history (if any), and the policies and practices of the court and prosecutor.
+If you are charged in federal court, try to meet with a lawyer who specializes in federal criminal defense.